bobbyngwu/DocumentManagerAPI/readme.md

 # To Do:
 1. Implement Repository Pattern
 2. Implement all endpoints
+3. Implement all Service methods
-3. Bind and implement all Specflow Test Steps
+4. Bind and implement all Specflow Test Steps
+5. Secure the API